Emeritus Professor Toby Mottram DSc FIStructE CEng SFHEA

 - Fibre Polymer Composites Structures.

 - Application of physical testing, non-destructive evaluation and numerical simulation to understanding the structural integrity and durability of structural systems.

 - Studies on innovative technologies for sustainable development.

-Reinforced Polymer (FRP) composite shapes and systems
+Fibre-polymer composite shapes and systems

 - Structural characterisation of lightweight systems for achieving sustainable construction.